 Your employer is legally required to make superannuation guarantee (SG) contributions of 9.5% of your before-tax pay if you’re:

-- 18 and older and earning $450 a month before tax
+- 18 or older and earning at least $450 a month before tax

 - Under 18 and working over 30 hours a week.